 BEST WEIRD TRACK: Wadsworth: Lime and Pink

 I’ve always found myself attracted to Kris Wadsworth’s style of house; he hits a lot of black keys and uses percussive samples that you aren’t normally accustomed to hearing on the Beatport Top 100.
-He also has a knack for using atonal sounds in a creative way, creating tension (and, of course, the listener’s interest) in just the right places.
-‘Lime and Pink’ is actually a perfect title; the opposing sounds of the warm rhodes and the ice-cold, abrasive, and warbling lead act as these specific, opposite colors.
+He also has a knack for creatively using atonal sounds, creating tension (and, of course, the listener’s interest) in just the right places.
+‘Lime and Pink’ is actually a perfect title; the opposing sounds of the warm Rhodes and the ice-cold, abrasive, and warbling lead act as these specific, opposite colors.
 Which one is pink?
 Maybe Joe Cabot from Reservoir Dogs can sort that one out for us.

 BEST TRACK SLOWER THAN 110 BPM: Kassem Mosse: 2D

 If DJ Screw were still alive and attempted to play deep house in his signature style (without the stutter-edits), it might sound something similar to Kassem Mosse’s2D’.
 Dipping below the 110 bpm mark is a very uncommon practice even amongst the slowest and deepest of house rhythms, but Mosse makes it happen.
 You could park an SUV right between the gaping holes of those snares and kicks; Mosse prefers just to use lots of reverb instead.
 The video embedded above is labeled incorrectly FYI.